nus-cs2103/website-base/admin/tp-ped-fragment.md

 ****Dealing with "What the h___ the tester was thinking?" type bug reports****{.text-info}

-Some bug reports will make you angry because they seem baseless, wrong, offensive etc. It's still possible to get value from such bug reports though:
+Some bug reports will make you angry because they seem baseless, wrong, rude etc. It's still possible to get value from such bug reports though:
 * After you got over the initial indignation, dig deeper to see if there's even the slightest possibility that there is a bug.
 For example, consider this scenario:
    1. The tester claims a certain command doesn't work.
    1. All your team members tried the exact same command and it works as advertised.
 What the h___ the tester is trying to pull here?